creativebash/source-code-context/README.md

 ## Usage

 1. Open the Command Palette (Ctrl+Shift+P)
-2. Type and select "Generate Source Code Context for AI"
+2. Type and select "Generate Source Code Context"
-3. The extension will create a file (default: `project_context.txt`) in your workspace root
+3. The extension will create a file (default: `source_code_context.txt`) in your workspace root
 4. The file will be automatically opened once generated

 ## Extension Settings